Published May 14, 2019

 Series: Sport in the Global Society - Historical Perspectives

-This book offers different insights into the study of the Olympic Movement in the Middle East and North African (MENA) region.
+This book offers different insights into the study of the Olympic movement in the Middle East and North Africa (MENA) region.

 This book was originally published as a special issue of The International Journal of the History of Sport.